diegobonato/NOI-Hackathon/README.md

 3. Monitor the console output for system alerts, warnings, and customer profiling information.

 ## License
 This Smart Parking System script is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.